jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect.md

 {% endfor %}
 </ul>

-Replace / add / delete **Tags** for the connection.
+Replace / add / delete [Tags][enterprise_cfgmonitor_connect_tags] for the connection.
 Tags are a free form organizational tool that may be optionally applied to Spotlight connections.
 Tag names represent a project, geographic region or other indicator of interest to you and your organization.
 Multiple tags can be assigned to one connection.

-Monitoring | Edit connection monitoring settings
+Use the [Monitoring][enterprise_cfgmonitor_connect_monitoring] tab to edit connection monitoring settings.

 ## Delete the connection